-I’m a bit of a “word nerd” and, where some people might have a song or smell that reminds them of defining moments, for me it’s the French word dépaysé which means “situated in unfamiliar surroundings”; “being out of one's element”; “removed from one’s own country”, and it’s a word that so accurately defines my most formative years.
+I’m a bit of a “word nerd” and the French word dépaysé, which means “situated in unfamiliar surroundings”; “being out of one's element”; “removed from one’s own country”, is a word that so accurately defines my most formative years.

-When people talk about diversity in companies and teams, they tend to refer to criteria such as gender, race, etc. I believe that diversity of experience is as important.
-Different experiences yield new perspectives, require a curiosity mindset, and greater openness to new ideas and influences; it fosters intuition and “out of the box” thinking.
+When people talk about diversity in companies and teams, they tend to refer to criteria such as gender, race, etc. I believe that diversity of experience is as important because it yields new perspectives, a curiosity mindset, and greater openness to new ideas and influences; it fosters intuition and “out of the box” thinking.

-When I work with clients, candidates, and in life generally, I'm able to see the value of the different perspectives of everyone involved.
+When I work with clients, candidates, and in life generally, I'm able to see the value of different perspectives.
 Diversity, inclusiveness, global mindedness and “connecting the dots” are core to my DNA.
 It’s who I am.